Günther Michl: Regionalliga and 2. Bundesliga

 Despite his moderate success with Bayern, from 1970 to 1974, he played for 1.
 FC Nürnberg in the Regionalliga Süd and scored 20 goals in 79 games.
 Notably, he played against his former team of Bayern Munich in a 2–1 victory in the 1969–70 DFB-Pokal despite the club later losing in the semi-finals.

 In the inaugural season of the 2.
 Bundesliga beginning in the second half of 1974, he played two seasons in the Süd Division from 1974 to 1976 for FK Pirmasens before transferring to FC Bayern Hof from 1976 to 1978 before finishing his career with 1.
 FC Saarbrücken from 1978 to 1980.
 During his career with FK Pirmasens, he failed in 1975 as runners-up in Group South in two promotion matches to the Bundesliga against Bayer 05 Uerdingen, the runners-up in Group North.
 He then left FC Bayern Hof after his second season due to its relegation to the Oberliga with similar misfortune during the 1977–78 season as the club was relegated from the Bundesliga.
 His final game was in a 5–2 defeat in the away game against Karlsruher SC on 24 May 1980 as part of the final matchday of the 1979–80 season, ending with 219 total appearances with 94 goals.

-Personal life
+Personal life and death

-Günther was born on 30 May 1950 to parents that had owned a supermarket in Säbener Straße in Munich.
+Michl was born on 30 May 1950 to parents that had owned a supermarket in Säbener Straße in Munich.
 Following his retirement from professional football, Michl settled in Maxvorstadt where he followed in his parents' footsteps in opening the Fruchthaus Michl in 1987, operating as both owner and chef.
 The supermarket has occasionally been visited by other Bayern Munich players with German television chef Martin Baudrexel visiting the supermarket in 2010.

+Michl died on 17 March 2025, at the age of 74.